Skip to main content

 j.
 Ensure GPC Program personnel are properly trained and appointed.

 k.
-Maintain currency in training in order to perform their respective duties.
+Maintain currency in training to perform their respective duties.

 l.
 Establish and maintain a manual or electronic file for each BO and CH per retention rules.